 Why can’t you be happy!?

 You can choose how to feel.

 “I have been taking care of Mom and Dad for nearly twelve years now.
-Six of the years have been 24/7 living with Mom and Dad until he died two years ago.
+Six years have been 24/7 living with Mom and Dad until he died two years ago.